unisar/CIFARClassification/README.md

 neural network libraries and provided the easiest implementation of multi-GPU deployment.

 We provide two versions of our final model, one for single-GPU (or CPU) operation and one for multi-GPU operation.
-The model takes approximately 6 hours to train on an AWS G2.2xLarge instance using a single GPU.
+Our single-GPU model takes approximately 6 hours to train on an AWS G2.2xLarge instance.
+Our multi-GPU model was designed for a G2.8xLarge instance and is hardcoded to run on 4 GPUs.
+We noticed a >2x speedup when using larger batch sizes (>500), but with our default batch size of 100, the speedup was insignificant.
+Therefore we recommend running the single-GPU model instead of the multi-GPU model.

 ## Instructions for Running Model
 We recommend running the following scripts on an AWS G2 instance.
 Be sure to allocate disk space to the instance